Skip to main content

 }

 When writing policies, the allow or deny rules are written to describe the conditions under which a request is allowed or denied.
-By default, requests are all allowed, so you must write policy to deny them.
+By default, requests are all allowed, so you must write a policy to deny them.

 For example, if you want to allow all GET requests and deny all POST requests to the root path, then write the following allow and deny rule.